-Indicate whether the auxiliary ringer (if installed) also rings when Ringing service is on.
-Press $\underline{CHANGE}$ to select the setting: Y (Yes) or N (No).
+Indicate whether the auxiliary ringer, if installed, also rings when Ringing service is on.

+Press CHANGE to select either: Y (Yes) or N (No).

-Tips - The default ringing telephone is 221.
+Tips - The default ringing telephone is 221 (for systems with a DN length of 3).
 This means that all lines ring at telephone 221 when Ringing service is on.

-You can use COFY and the dial pad to copy Ringing set and Auxiliary ringer programming from one line to another.
+You can use COPY and the dialpad to copy Ringing set and Auxiliary ringer programming from one line to another.